 Most people know that squirrels like to eat peanuts and acorns but what about bird eggs?
 Squirrels are omnivores, which means that they eat both plants and meat.

-Squirrels will absolutely eat bird eggs!
+Squirrels will absolutely eat bird eggs and baby birds!
 Squirrels are routinely seen raiding birds nests in tress and even stealing eggs from chicken coops.
 Eggs are a natural part of a squirrel’s diet but squirrels have not been shown to significantly impact bird populations.

 If you are worried about squirrels in your neighborhood dining on bird eggs, take a moment to learn more about the typical squirrel diet.

 Squirrels naturally look for nuts and native plants to fill their bellies.
 However, squirrels eat almost anything.
 The foods that they tend to look for include acorns, tree bark, flowers, fruits, vegetables, insects, and various plants.

 When squirrels get hungry, they do not get picky.
 They may try anything that appears edible, including bird eggs and will also consume nestling birds.
 Bird eggs are a common food source for a variety of mammals.

 While squirrels are not picky, there are a few things that they tend to avoid.
 Raw garlic, onions, and hot peppers do not set well in their stomachs.
 These are foods that they may not eat.

 Some of these foods are even used as deterrents in gardens for keeping the squirrels out.
 For example, a pepper or garlic spray may help keep squirrels and other animals away from your vegetables.

 There are also foods that squirrels should not eat.
 Processed foods, dairy products, candy, and chocolate may irritate their digestive systems.
 However, that may not stop them from trying to eat these foods.